- What Makes the Best Versioning in Online Backup

 Private encryption is available.
 You can disable it, if you want Backblaze to keep your encryption key.
 Regardless, you’ll have to send your passphrase to Backblaze so it can recover your files.
 The company claims it deletes your passphrase after recovery.

-You can enable two-factor authentication to prevent access to your account if someone steals your password.
+You can enable Best Online Backup with File Versioning 2021: a Copy of a Copy of a Copy… to prevent access to your account if someone steals your password.
 There’s even an option to require a security code whenever you log in.

 Other Reasons We Like Backblaze